Calyptus-Learn/SC-Security-Challenges/README.md

 ## How to play

-- Clone this repo, cd into it and install the dependencies using the following code
+- Clone this repo, cd into it and install the dependencies by pasting the following code into your terminal:

   ```bash
   git clone https://github.com/nizhunt/Calyptus-CTF.git && cd Calyptus-CTF && yarn install